YoYo000/BlendedMVS/README.md

 <a href="https://www.altizure.com/project-model?pid=5c34529873a8df509ae57b58"><img src="doc/cover2.gif" width="425"></a> <a href="https://www.altizure.com/project-model?pid=57f8d9bbe73f6760f10e916a"><img src="doc/cover3.gif" width="425"></a>

 ## Upgrade to BlendedMVG
 BlendedMVG, a superset of [BlendedMVS](https://arxiv.org/abs/1911.10127), is a multi-purpose large-scale dataset for solving multi-view geometry related problems.
-Except for the 113 scenes in BlendedMVS dataset, we follow its blending precedure to generate 389 more scenes (originally shown in [GL3D](https://github.com/lzx551402/GL3D)) for BlendedMVG.
+Except for the 113 scenes in BlendedMVS dataset, we follow its blending procedure to generate 389 more scenes (originally shown in [GL3D](https://github.com/lzx551402/GL3D)) for BlendedMVG.
 The training image number is increased from 17k to over 110k.

-BlendedMVG and its precceding works ([BlendedMVS](https://arxiv.org/abs/1911.10127) and [GL3D](https://github.com/lzx551402/GL3D)) have been applied to several key 3D computer vision tasks, including image retrieval, image feature detection and description, two-view outlier rejection and multi-view stereo.
+BlendedMVG and its preceding works ([BlendedMVS](https://arxiv.org/abs/1911.10127) and [GL3D](https://github.com/lzx551402/GL3D)) have been applied to several key 3D computer vision tasks, including image retrieval, image feature detection and description, two-view outlier rejection and multi-view stereo.
 If you find BlendedMVS or BlendedMVG useful for your research, please cite:

 ```
 @article{yao2020blendedmvs,